-A: We can ship the sign(s) delivered to you and then a local installation company would do the rest of the installation.
+A: We ship signs directly to you and then you’d hire a a local sign installation company to do the installation for you.

 Q: How much does a sign cost?

-A: All of our projects are custom and come with a variety of costs.
+A: All of our projects are custom made and come with a variety of costs.
 Quotes will be provided before the final decision is made.
-We have all kinds of signs that can fit just about any budget.
+We have all kinds of signs that can fit just about any business’ budget.

 Q: Can I approve the final sign before it’s made?

 Q: How do I submit files/ artwork?

 Q: What is DPI(dots per inch)?

-Q: What is the difference between bitmap and vector images and which is the best?
+Q: What is the difference between bitmap and vector images?
+And which is the best?

-A bitmap image (also called a raster) is made of pixels (referred to as dots).
-The number of pixels in one square inch of the image is called the dpi (dots per inch) aka the resolution of the image (Example: 150 dpi means that the image has 150 dots per square inch within that image).
-The larger number of dots contained in your image produces a higher quality of reproduction.
+A: A bitmap image (also called a raster) is made of pixels (referred to as dots).
+The number of pixels in one square inch of the image is called the DPI (dots per inch) aka the resolution of the image (Example: 150 dpi means that the image has 150 dots per square inch within that image).
+The larger number of dots contained in your image, produces a higher quality of reproduction.
 Bitmap images tend to lose quality when they are sized up/down from their original size and must be created with consideration for their output use.
 You can build the bitmap files at a smaller size than the final usage size, but you must increase the resolution accordingly.
 For example, if you build your file at a ratio of 1 inch = 1 foot, you should build the file at 300 dots per inch.
 In this case, you would build a 2 inch x 2 inch file at 300 dpi to print a 2 foot x 2 foot image at 150 dpi.
 Common bitmap-based formats are jpg, jpeg, gif, tiff, png, pict and bmp.
 Larger resolution files also use more kilobytes of memory & may require special methods to transfer the images.